harbya/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #Code Book

  The below are the columns names and column number of the final/tidy dataset.

+ Columns 1:66 are the measure variables storing the average for each feature and Columns 67 and 68 are the ID variables.

-##Variables extracted from training datasets
+##Variables listed below are the features extracted from features.txt dataset

 * `tBodyAcc-mean()-X` (Column :`1`)
 * `tBodyAcc-std()-X` (Column :`2`)